Gerrard planning 'very long' Rangers stay

 "I feel I'm in such a blessed position to be here as manager.
 I hope I stay here for a very long time and we share some really good times together."

-Rangers are next in action on Friday (AEDT) when they welcome LaLiga side Villarreal to Ibrox in Group G.
+Rangers are next in action on Thursday when they welcome LaLiga side Villarreal to Ibrox in Group G.